 Stride Length

 The stride length of your elliptical can determine how lengthy your gait is in a given revolution.
-According to Sunny Health and Fitness, the average athlete standing between 5 feet 3 inches and 6 feet should fit comfortably in a stride length of around 20 inches.
+According to Sunny Health and Fitness, the average athlete standing between 5 feet 3 inches and 6 feet should fit comfortably in a 20-inch stride.
 (5) Of course, not every elliptical will offer such measurements, especially those with a more vertical orientation that combines the aesthetics of an elliptical with a stair climber.

 When thinking about your machine’s stride length, take your height into consideration.
 If you’re taller than 6 feet, it may be best to err on the side of caution and shoot for an elliptical with a longer range of motion.
 Athletes shorter than 6 feet can have more accommodating options, but in the end, your personal comfort is the best indication of a proper fit.